deepmodeling/DeePTB/README.md

 <img src="./examples/hBN/reference/2.strain/results/band.png" width = "60%" height = "60%" alt="hBN Bands" align=center />
 </div>

-It looks ok, we can further improve the accuracy by adding more neighbours, and training for longer time.
-We can gradually increase the `sk_cutoff` from 1st to 3rd neighbour. change the `input_short.json` by the parasmeters:
+It looks ok, we can further improve the accuracy by adding more neighbours, and training for a longer time.
+We can gradually increase the `sk_cutoff` from 1st to 3rd neighbour. change the `input_short.json` by the parameters:
 ```json
     "common_options": {
         "onsitemode": "strain",